Vumz/Vumz-github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm currently a sophmore undergraduate student at Georgia Tech pursuing a Computer Science major and Robotics minor.
-My interests lie in robotics and software developement, specifically for automation and app/web developement.
+Hi, I'm a rising junior undergraduate student at Georgia Tech pursuing a Computer Science major and Robotics minor.
+My interests lie in robotics and software developement, specifically for automation and app/web developement, as well as machine learning and cybersecurity.

 Please check out my portfolio and CV!